kpuduls/Projects/README.md

 Some additional options would include multiple spacecraft / formation dynamics formulations and error box constraints.

+Use **_MILPv2.py_** as a quick starting guide.

 ### CW

-The **CW** is Vectorized Clohessy-Wiltshire Hill Linear Propagation scripts.
+The **CW** is Vectorized Clohessy-Wiltshire Hill Linear Trajectory Propagation scripts.
+Use to propagate any orbital trajectory in ECI or Hill relative orbital frame and convert the vectorized states betweeen ECI <--> Hills frames.

+For usage see **_LOP_Demo.py_** as a quick starting guide.

 <br>
 *Note* -